 Notorious drug lord El Chapo’s daughter, Mexican cartels step in against war on coronavirus

 New Delhi, Apr 17: Even the most dangerous of them appear to be doing their bit to fight the worst pandemic the world has seen in several years now.
-The daughter of notorious drug kingpin Joaquin "El Chapo" Guzman and other Mexican cartels are distributing aid packages as the nation witnessed a sharp rise in the number of coronavirus related cases.
+The daughter of the notorious drug kingpin Joaquin "El Chapo" Guzman and other Mexican cartels are distributing aid packages as the nation witnessed a sharp rise in the number of coronavirus related cases.

 El Chapo 701, is the company that is being used by Alejandrina Guzman to pack and deliver the care boxes which have food, masks, hand soaps and other supplies.